ludicast/ice/README.markdown

 The Ice project allows user-created templates to be written in the Coffeescript programming language.
 Thanks to the [therubyracer](http://github.com/cowboyd/therubyracer) they are then interpreted using Google's V8 javascript engine.

 Ice is similar to Liquid in terms of safety, but uses Coffeescript to utilize a powerful language.
-Ice runs the templates through the eco parser (written by [sstephenson@gmail.com](https://github.com/sstephenson/eco)).
+Ice runs the templates through the eco parser (written by [Sam Stephenson](https://github.com/sstephenson/eco)).

 Your users can then write Ice templates like: